ShimantoRahman/empulse/docs/tutorial.rst

 question not "who is most likely to leave?" but "who is most profitable to keep?" — and those two questions have different answers.

-Along the way you will see why a model with a good ROC AUC can still lose money, how to write a cost matrix that captures the campaign's economics, how to train a model on it, and how to choose the threshold and validate the whole thing.
+Along the way you will see why a model with a good ROC AUC can still leave most of the available value uncaptured, how to write a cost matrix that captures the campaign's economics, how to train a model on it, and how to choose the threshold and validate the whole thing.

 .. note::
     Needs ``pip install empulse[optional] pandas``.
 The dataset downloads once and is cached under